poupou-web3/sybil-scorer/README.md

 # sybil-scorer

-Sybil scorer is a python package that provides useful classes and method to analyse the behaviour of addresses.
+Sybil scorer is a python package that provides useful classes and methods to analyze the behavior of addresses.

 ## Installation